TH3xACE/SUDO_KILLER/README.md

 ./sudo_killerv1.3.1.sh

 # Credits
 The script was written by myself but with the help of a lot of online ressources found on github and in the wild, I thanks those people who inspire me.
-The credits and the links are shown when their exploits/decriptions are used when running the script
+The credits and the links are shown when their exploits/decriptions are used when running the script.

+Special kudos to Vincent Puydoyeux :)

 # Disclaimer